 - Technical Committee (Developers that are consistently working on the network)

 Polkadot (DOT) is one of the major cryptocurrencies and is available on most centralized exchanges.
 You can buy or trade it on the following best crypto exchanges:

 If you are looking to trade DOT with leverage, you can signup on the following exchanges:

 Note: Traders who are new to crypto should trade with PrimeXBT Covesting.
-The exchange allows you to copy trades of experienced traders and make quick profits in no time.
+The exchange allows you to copy trades of experienced traders.

 Polkadot (DOT) Price Predictions